turbo-octo-happiness/book-kit/documentation/api.md

 Status: 201 Created
 {
   "folderid": 10,
-  "foldername": "Javascript"
+  "foldername": "Javascript",
+  "count": "1",
+  "members": [ "123@gmail.com" ]
 }
 ```

-#### DELETE /folder/:folderid
+#### DELETE /folders/:folderid

 - _Description:_ Attempts to delete the specified folder.
 Folders can only be deleted if the deleter does not own any bookmarks in the folder.
 Shared folders are not deleted until the last member has left.
-If deleting from the database is successful, then the deleted folder is returned to the caller.
+If the removal of the folder is successful, then the deleted folder is returned to the caller.
 - _Endpoint:_ `/folders/:folderid`
 - _Example:_